voschezang/coding-handbook/quotes.md

 * Assembly of Japanese bicycle [require](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance) great peace of mind.
 * [Quality](https://en.wikipedia.org/wiki/Aesthetics) cannot be defined, but we all know what it is.
 * Stylized products [look](https://en.wikipedia.org/wiki/Fa%C3%A7ade) like they're made with care.
+* Investment implies discomfort.
 * Being poor is expensive.
 Limited access to resources prohibits the use long-term investments.
 * Decentralization/Privacy/Scalability isn't important, [until](https://twitter.com/naval/status/1487267497820577793) it suddenly is.
 * "[Mediocrity is expensive](https://twitter.com/johncutlefish/status/1398693641116258306).
 [7s kill companies](https://podcasts.apple.com/us/podcast/the-knowledge-project-with-shane-parrish/id990149481?i=1000525574557) because of their opportunity cost.
 * Cognitive load is expensive.
 Your short-term memory has capacity for approximately [seven](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) objects.
     * Context switching isn't free.
-* It is't necessary to continue after reaching a *good enough* point.
+* Good enough > perfection.
 Perfection leads to [overfitting](https://en.wikipedia.org/wiki/Overfitting).
-    * Only unicorns are perfect.
+Only unicorns are perfect.
     * Continuous improvement is better than delayed perfection.

 ### Processes / Output